aboffa/CoCo-trie/README.md

 make -j
 ```

----

 ## Run the benchmark

 Example datasets are in the directory `dataset`.
-To get the space / time performance run:
+To get the space/time performance run:
 ```bash
 cd build
 ./coco-trie_bench_big_alphabet ../dataset/it-2004.urls_no_suffixes_small